Ursus-GIT5805/rubikscube/README.md

-# rubiks-solver | A rubiks cube solver written in Rust.
+# rubiks-solver | A Rubik's Cube solver written in Rust.

 ---

 ## Requirements

-This projects uses [pancurses](https://github.com/ihalila/pancurses), so you need to install the dependencies of pancurses to make it work.
+This project uses [pancurses](https://github.com/ihalila/pancurses), so you need to install the dependencies of pancurses to make it work.
-Under Linux it's `libncurses`.
+Under Linux, it's `libncurses`.

 ## Usage